I-Am-Err00r/One-Way-Platforms/README.md

 # One-Way-Platforms
+For a detailed explination on how these scripts work, visit my tutorial here: https://youtu.be/Xro32KNo5Qk

 Replicating the way in which Dead Cells handles one way platforms while also considering a ledge hang.
-If you want all the features like you would see in Dead Cells but also want to use your own scripts and aren't sure how to set that up, then watch the video I have on my YouTube channel that goes over how to grab what you will need from my scripts and how to put them into your scripts; video coming very soon.
+If you want all the features like you would see in Dead Cells but also want to use your own scripts and aren't sure how to set that up, then watch the video I have on my YouTube channel that goes over how to grab what you will need from my scripts and how to put them into your scripts.

 If you just want very basic one way platform abilities then all you will need to copy is the OneWayPlatform script and put it on any GameObject that would act as a one way platform; there is some logic inside it that you might need to remove or adjust, so